University Student Health Services

 University Student Health Services is a nationally accredited health care provider that offers primary care services to VCU students.
 Two clinics are located on the Monroe Park & MCV campuses.
 APPOINTMENTS ARE REQUIRED & must be scheduled BY PHONE.
 Both telehealth and in-person appointments are available.

 Who is eligible to use Student Health?
 Students who have paid the semester health fee may be seen at Student Health.
-No health fee is required to use the Student Health Pharmacy or Immunization Services.
+No health fee is required to use the Student Health Pharmacy or Immunization Services

 What does the health fee cover?
 There are no co-pays for office visits once the health fee is billed each semester.
 The health fee does NOT cover prescriptions, referrals, some laboratory services, imaging tests, emergency room visits, etc.